hashicorp/vault/website/source/docs/config/index.html.md

 ## Listener Reference

-For the `listener` section, the only supported listener currently is "tcp".
-Regardless of future plans, this is the recommended listener, since it allows for HA mode.
+For the `listener` section, the only required listener is "tcp".
+Regardless of future plans, this is the recommended listener, as it allows for HA mode.
+If you wish to use the Vault Enterprise interface in HashiCorp Atlas, you may add an "atlas" listener block in addition to the "tcp" one.

 The supported options are: